jmp-app/jmp/docs/backend.md

 Check out already existing services as examples.
 [Services](../api/src/JMP/Services)

 ### Create a new model
-If the required model not already exists, you have to create a new one.
+If the required model doesn't already exist, you have to create a new one.

 The model must
 * have all columns (as in the database) as public attributes